 When you freeze a stevia-sweetened base, the bitterness that's barely noticeable in a shake becomes a persistent, slightly medicinal aftertaste.
 It's most pronounced in vanilla and unflavored powders, where there's nothing else competing with it.
 Chocolate and coffee flavors mask it better, but it's still there.

-Stevia is not disqualifying — a powder with stevia as its only sweetener can still score well if the texture and flavor are strong enough.
-But it will always carry a -0.5 penalty in our scoring, and we note it explicitly in every review.
+Stevia is not disqualifying — a powder with stevia as its only sweetener can still score well if the texture and flavor are exceptional.

 Inulin / Chicory root